-When deciding whether or not to start a shoe brand, it's important to first decide if you want to operate a physical or online store (or both).
+When deciding whether or not to start a shoe brand, it's important to first decide what type of business model you want (brick and mortar, eCommerce, or both)!

 If you do plan to open a physical store, it's important that you find a spot in a high-traffic area.
 This is a great way to gain exposure for your business and also get new customers.

 It's also important to consider the higher costs associated with operating a physical store (ie - employees, rent, utilities, etc) and the long days/hours associated with running a store.

 The main benefit, however, is that customers love being able to see products in person.
 It's important to recognize that although some people enjoy shopping online, there will always be the shopper persona that likes to touch, feel, and see the product they're buying.